AlDanial/cloc/README.md

                              or archives.
 See also --diff, --diff-alignment,
                              --diff-timeout, --ignore-case, --ignore-whitespace.
    --diff SET1 SET2          Compute differences in code and comments between
-                             source file(s) in SET1 and SET2.
+                             source file(s) of SET1 and SET2.
 The inputs
                              may be pairs of files, directories, or archives.
                              Use --diff-alignment to generate a list showing which file pairs where compared.
 See also